Best Laptop for Music Listening: Top Picks of 2025

 • Dell XPS 17: A powerful Windows laptop that’s compatible with a wide range of DAWs and audio software.

-• HP Envy x360: This is A versatile Windows laptop that offers excellent compatibility with DAWs and audio software, making it an excellent choice for music production.
+• HP Envy x360: This is a versatile Windows laptop that offers excellent compatibility with DAWs and audio software, making it an excellent choice for music production.

 To sum up, when choosing a laptop for music production, consider the operating system and compatibility with your DAW software, audio interface, and plugins.
 By doing so, you’ll ensure a seamless music production experience and fewer headaches.